asterisk/documentation/README.md

 [Creative Commons Attribution-ShareAlike 3.0 United States](LICENSE.md) license.

 # Markdown Flavor
 The docs are written in standard markdown, not GitHub Flavored markdown.
 There are lots of extensions available though.
 Most of the extensions provided by [Material for MkDocs](https://squidfunk.github.io/mkdocs-material/reference/) are enabled except those only available to paying sponsors and a few that don't make sense in this environment.

+!!! note
+    The conversion process that moved the documentation from the Confluence Wiki used equals signs `=====` and dashes `----` to denote headers.
+The new infrastructure renders those correctly but they do not get added to the page's table of contents.
+Going forward, you should always use hash signs `#`, `##`, `###`, etc to denote headers.

 # Dynamic Documentation